Skip to main content

 Gauge boosts and the boost multiplier

 The gauge boost system (up to 2.5x rewards based on your veCRV balance relative to your LP stake) doesn't create a separate tax event.
 It just means you earn more CRV per block.
-The tax treatment is identical — it's all income when claimed.
+The tax treatment is identical: it's all income when claimed.
 A boosted reward and an unboosted reward are taxed the same way; there's just more of it.

 Curve LP tokens and Section 104

-3Crv, steCRV, crvFRAX — these are all real tokens with market prices.
+3Crv, steCRV, crvFRAX are all real tokens with market prices.
 They enter your Section 104 pool when you acquire them and leave it when you dispose of them.
 If you add liquidity three times over six months, all three deposits merge into a single pool with a weighted average cost basis.
 When you remove liquidity, units come out of that pool.

 One thing worth noting: if the pool's value has changed between deposit and withdrawal (due to fees earned, impermanent loss, or token price movement), that difference shows up as a capital gain or loss on the LP token disposal.
 The LP token's S104 cost basis reflects what you paid to acquire it, not what the underlying tokens are currently worth.